Proposed locations for Atlantis: Malta

 Malta, being situated in the dividing line between the western and eastern Mediterranean Sea, and being home to some of the oldest man-made structures in the world, is considered a possible location of Atlantis both by some current researchers and by Maltese amateur enthusiasts.

-In the 19th century, the antiquarian Giorgio Grognet de Vassé published a short compendium detailing the theory that Malta was the location of Atlantis.
-His theory was inspired by the discovery of the megalithic temples of Ġgantija and Ħaġar Qim during his lifetime.
+In the 19th century, the antiquarian Giorgio Grognet de Vassé published a short compendium arguing that Malta was the location of Atlantis.
+He was inspired by the discovery of the megalithic temples of Ġgantija and Ħaġar Qim during his lifetime.

-In Malta fdal Atlantis (Maltese remains of Atlantis) (2002), Francis Galea writes about several older studies and hypotheses, particularly that of Maltese architect Giorgio Grongnet, who in 1854 thought that the Maltese Islands are the remnants of Atlantis.
+In Malta fdal Atlantis (Maltese remains of Atlantis) (2002), Francis Galea writes about several older ideas, particularly that of Maltese architect Giorgio Grongnet, who in 1854 thought that the Maltese Islands are the remnants of Atlantis.
 However, in 1828, the same Giorgo Grongnet was involved in a scandal concerning forged findings which were intended to provide a "proof" for the claim that Malta was Atlantis.